 She really is hilarious though.
 The things she comes out with just crack us up, which probably saves her life on many occasion.
 She loves bubbles and playing with her Bitty Baby and is also quite fond of riding her tricycle up and down our sidewalk.

-At six-and-a-half, the David seems to be growing right before my eyes.
+At six-and-a-half, the D seems to be growing right before my eyes.
 He is generally sweet and respectful and is happiest when he has a baseball in his hand.
 He spends hours throwing the ball against the house and catching it, and now that Grammie gave him a “pitch back” he uses that to practice and thus saves our vinyl siding from the peril of the baseball.
 He follows the Phillies avidly and can tell you stats about each player.

 I love having this blog to record the kids’ milestones and interests!
 I am not one to keep a journal, and I didn’t know if I’d be able to keep up with bloggin, but it really is a fun little hobby.
 I can’t believe it took me all these years to start one.